▼ Download an enrollment form (PDF)

 This year, PEHE will continue to focus on the importance of licensure to engineering faculty and ways to help faculty achieve this goal with new initiatives such as:

-- Developing a clearinghouse of relevant best practices;
+- Developing a clearinghouse of relevant best practices from PEHE members: and,

-- Coordinating activities at the local, state, and national levels in matters affecting sustainable educational policies and practices; and,
+- Coordinating activities at the local, state, and national levels in matters affecting sustainable educational policies and practices.

-Please contact Dr. Claudius A. Carnegie, P.E., 2013-14 PEHE Chair, at firstname.lastname@example.org if you have any questions or suggestions, or if you wish to discuss these matters.
+Please contact Tom C. Roberts, P.E., F.NSPE, F.ASEE, 2014-15 PEHE Chair, at firstname.lastname@example.org if you have any questions or suggestions, or if you wish to discuss these matters.